 The study of business law and the legal environment of business has universal applicability.
 A student entering any field of business must have at least a passing understanding of business law in order to function in the real world.
-Business Law, Fourteenth Edition, provides the information that students need in an interesting and contemporary way.
+Business Law: The First Course, Fourteenth Edition, provides the information that students need in an interesting and contemporary way.

 Additionally, students preparing for a career in accounting, government and political science, economics, and even medicine can use much of the information they learn in a business law and legal environment course.
-In fact, every individual throughout his or her lifetime can benefit from knowledge of contracts, real property law, landlord-tenant relationships, and other business law topics.
-Consequently, we have fashioned this text as a useful "tool for living" for all of your students (including those taking the CPA exam).
+In fact, every individual throughout his or her lifetime can benefit from knowledge of contracts, intellectual property law, agency relationships, and other business law topics.
+Consequently, I have fashioned this text as a useful "tool for living" for all of your students (including those taking the revised 2017 CPA exam).

-For the Fourteenth Edition, we have spent a great deal of effort making this best-selling text more modern, exciting, and visually appealing than ever before.
-We have added more than forty new features, ninety-two new cases, and twenty-four new exhibits.
-The text also contains nearly two hundred new highlighted and numbered Cases in Point and Examples, and more than a hundred new case problems.
+For the Fourteenth Edition, I have spent a great deal of effort making this best-selling text more modern, exciting, and visually appealing than ever before.
+I have added twenty-eight new features, sixty new cases, and fourteen new exhibits.
+The text also contains more than a hundred new highlighted and numbered Cases in Point and Examples, and sixty-nine new case problems.
 Special pedagogical elements within the text focus on legal, ethical, global, and corporate issues while addressing core curriculum requirements.